kylem038/aws-cert-notes/notes/tech-essentials.md

 - Community AMIs
 - Custom Image

-An instance family such as "c5n.xlarge" contains the instance family (c) for compute, generation (5), attributes (n) for NVMe storage and the size (xlarge).
+An instance family such as "c5n.xlarge" contains the instance family (c) for compute, generation (5), attributes (n) for network optimized and the size (xlarge).

 Families include:
 - General purpose: balanced and good for web servers or code repos